 Another important point that Farley made was to make sure that someone from your internal team writes the RFP.
 He strongly advised against allowing a vendor or a consultant to write your RFP for you.
 You know best what's in your environment and the existing problems that need to be solved.
 Plus, you're more likely to avoid potential problems when you draw up the RFP on your own.

 Being an author, Farley also noted the importance of deadlines.
 Establishing deadlines internally as well as with the vendor can help set the guidelines for making a decision.
 But, before making a decision its critical that you research all of the responses that you get from vendors.
-Farley advised attendees to ask themselves the following questions when
+Farley advised attendees to ask themselves the following questions when dealing with RFPs:

 After you get a response from a vendor, its important to validate their terms.
 Ways to validate vendors responses range from using Web-based resources, independent consultants, analysts and your own intuition.